Cooperativismo y Desarrollo, May-August 2024; 12(2), e641

 Based on the above elements, and following the ideas put forward by González Morales (2018), Ramseook et al. (2015) and Martín Fernández (2009) for the study of management in destinations, it must be started from recognizing the web of complex relationships that are generated within these as territorial tourism products, so that the need arises to understand the destination from its boundaries, content, stakeholders and customers, so that instruments can be established for resource management and marketing.

 Internationally, the success of tourism destinations depends largely on the ability to manage their components; this is why several countries have created management entities, called Destination Management Organizations (DMOs), which are responsible for leading in comprehensive management processes (Butler & Hart-Robertson, 2022; Moreno Melgarejo et al., 2018).
-Consequently, authors such as Fantoni Alvares at al. (2019, p.
+Consequently, authors such as Fantoni Alvares et al. (2019, p.
 2) state that "new research is needed to refine existing models, as well as for the establishment of new models capable of evaluating the process of tourism evolution, based on the diversity and particularity inherent to each tourist destination".

 In the case of Cuba, for several years, academia has raised the need for the existence of an administrative structure, a subject or territorial management entity, which would solve the horizontal problems in the tourism sector and which, with the support of government agencies, could achieve the integration and coordination of the different actors in the territory.
 Contrary to this, Rodríguez Jiménez et al. (2020, p.
 76) affirm that destination management has been limited to "coordination, supervision and orientation functions carried out by the delegations of the Ministry of Tourism (Mintur) in the territories, which (...) have general tourism management instruments (...)".